- Home

 If you smoke and would like to quit, it’s a good idea to make an appointment with your GP.
 They can advise you on your options, enrol you in a stop-smoking clinic, and give you information on nicotine replacement therapy.

-To find out more about quitting smoking and get some tips, have a read of this article from The British Heart Foundation.
+To find out more about quitting smoking and get some tips, have a read of our article: 7 tips for quitting smoking.

 8. Increase your step count

-As well as strengthening your core muscles, walking improves spinal flexibility, solidifies bone structure, boosts balance, and nourishes your spinal soft tissues with essential nutrients.
+As well as strengthening core muscles, walking improves spinal flexibility, solidifies bone structure, boosts balance, and nourishes spinal soft tissues with essential nutrients.

-Walking is also a really effective low-impact exercise.
-So if you’re recovering from injury or illness (or you’re not used to regular exercise), it’s a great way to begin strengthening your spine and improving your fitness and flexibility.
+Walking is also an effective low-impact exercise.
+So if you’re recovering from an injury (or you’re not used to regular exercise), it’s a great way to begin strengthening your spine and improving fitness and flexibility.

-For tips on how to walk more, you might want to check out our article; 17 creative ways to increase your daily step count.
+For tips on how to walk more, check out our article: 17 creative ways to increase your daily step count.

 9. Treat yourself to a massage

-Finally, you might want to think about treating yourself to a massage.
+Finally, you might like to treat yourself to a massage.
 While massage therapy can be an effective treatment for back injuries and pain, you don’t need to be suffering to have one.

 Getting a massage can stimulate blood circulation, improve your spinal range of motion, and loosen tight muscles and connective tissues.
-It also increases endorphin levels (a feel-good hormone), which can help you feel more relaxed, improve insomnia, and promote a good night’s sleep.
-Our article, 10 health benefits of massage, provides more detail.
+It also increases endorphin levels (a feel-good hormone), which can promote relaxation, reduce insomnia, and improve sleep quality.
+Our article, 10 health benefits of massage, has more information.

 Final thoughts…

-From slipped discs to trapped nerves, most of us have experienced back pain at some point – and, unfortunately, back problems become more common with age.
+From slipped discs to trapped nerves, most of us have experienced back pain – and, unfortunately, back problems become more common with age.

-Even if you’ve never had problems with your back or neck before, it’s still incredibly important to look after your spine – not only to make daily life more comfortable but also to help prevent future issues.
+Even if you’ve never had problems with your back or neck before, it’s still important to look after your spine – not only to make daily life more comfortable, but to help prevent future issues.

-Thankfully, there are many things we can do in our day-to-day lives that help keep our spines strong and supple.
-This includes eating healthily, investing in the right mattress and pillow, taking time to learn how to lift properly, and making sure our exercise routines target our back and core.
+Thankfully, there are many things we can do daily to help keep our spines strong and supple.
+This includes eating healthily, investing in the right mattress and pillow, learning how to lift properly, and making sure our exercise routines target our back and core.

-For more healthy spine tips, you might want to check out our article; 5 exercises to help improve your posture.
+For more healthy spine tips, check out our article: 5 exercises to help improve your posture.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.